weevood/MA-BDA_Project/README.md

 | *k from 20 to 300, jumps of 10*<br> ![clusteringScore7](images/Qb-clusteringScore7-1.png) |
 |:---:|

 As these trainings are very time consuming, we lack the time to make more accurate runs with this algorithm.
-However, the conclusions are again the same, a kink appears at **k = 190**, so we should continue to test with k values around 190.
+However, the conclusions are again the same, an elbow appears at k = 190, so we should continue to test with k values around 190.

 | *k from 185 to 195, jumps of 1*<br> ![clusteringScore7](images/Qb-clusteringScore7-2.png) |
 |:---:|

+If we try a (quick) run around k = 190, we obtain the best score values three times for **k = 188**.
+Again, it would be good to do more tests with larger ranges of values.

 #### Your approach to testing and evaluation

 **!
 TODO !**

+=> Predict with new data ? look in pdf

 #### Results you obtained